Compulsory Purchase and Compensation

 - Attorney General’s Panel of Counsel

 Landmark’s barristers regularly promote large scale CPOs on behalf of the full range of public bodies in a wide range of settings.
-From taking the HS2 bill through Parliament (led by Tim Mould QC with Jacqueline Lean and Richard Turney); to DCOs and TWAOs for major transport projects; to large scale regeneration CPOs under planning and/or housing powers, Landmark has a significant number of QCs and juniors experienced at delivering the most complex and controversial CPOs.
+From taking the HS2 bill through Parliament; to DCOs and TWAOs for major transport projects; to large scale regeneration CPOs under planning and/or housing powers, Landmark has a significant number of QCs and juniors experienced at delivering the most complex and controversial CPOs.

 Landmark’s barristers regularly represent statutory undertakers, commercial organisations and individuals in resisting CPOs or in seeking adequate protections/mitigations.